national-audience/TheTribunal/README.md

 - **User:** defines an user's account.
 Contains the username, the password's hash, the name and information about the user and the user's configuration.
 It also defines whether a user is an admin.
 - **Studio:** defines a game studio.
 Contains the name of the studio, a small description about them, the amount of employees and the location of their headquarters.
 A studio can have worked in several **games**.
 - **Game**: defines a studio's product.
-Contains the name, a small description and the studio that has created it.
+Contains the name, a small description, the studio that has created it and the release date.
 A game can have zero or several **reviews**.
 - **Review**: defines a game's review.
-Contains the game, the user that created the review, the score and an optional comment.
+Contains the game, the user that created the review, the review date, the score and an optional comment.
 - **UsersFollow**: defines an user's follow.
 It is defined by the following user and the followed user.
 - **StudioFollow**: defines a studio's follow.
 It is defined by the following user and the followed studio.